kumuluz/ee.kumuluz.com/_posts/2017-05-03-microservices-with-java-ee-and-kumuluzee-updated.markdown

 }
 {% endhighlight %}

 As you can see the microservice is exactly the same as any other Java EE app.
-As of right now we have to manually manage transactions as the JTA module is not yet available.
-We can do so by either creating a simple CDI interceptor that will start and commit them or manually do it in every method.
-Either way, sometimes a bit more transparency may be a good thing.
+We opted out of using JTA which means we have to manually manage transactions.
+In such cases we don't believe that that is in and of itself a bad thing.
+Sometimes a bit more transparency may be a good thing.

+In our `placeOrder(Book)` method you can see an example of communicating with our other microservice via the REST APIs and not directly in code.
+This way we successfully decoupled our microservices from one another.

 > A microservice can and should contain multiple REST resources.
 To put it differently; it should contain as many REST resources as it needs to perform the functions it is designed to do.